PeqNP/ApplicationThemer/README.md

         case tertiary
     }

-    // ... you'll have to ensure all `*Style`s are provided.
+    // ... conform to the remaining styles
 }

-// You don't have to do this, but it certainly makes it more clear as to the relationship between the `UIStyle` and `UITheme`.
-You could just as easily rename `AppTheme: UIStyle` to `AppStyle`, make this a class (instead of an extension), and have the alias be `AppStyle`. extension AppTheme: UITheme {
+// You don't have to do this, but it certainly makes it more clear as to
+// the relationship between the `UIStyle` and `UITheme`.
+You could just as
+// easily rename `AppTheme: UIStyle` to `AppStyle`, make this a class
+// (instead of an extension), and have the alias be `AppStyle`. extension AppTheme: UITheme {

     typealias Style = AppTheme